Two-level preconditioning for Ridge Regression: Two-level preconditioner

 \subsubsection{K-means++}

 Another option to perform clustering on the features is K-means++.
-The algorithm exists of two phases \cite{arthur2007k}.
+The algorithm consists of two phases \cite{arthur2007k}.
 During the setup phase, K-means++ finds initial $K$ prototypes based on the distance between features.
-You may consider these prototypes as leaders for its cluster.
-The first prototype is chosen at random from the uniformly distributed features.
+These prototypes can be considered as the leaders for their cluster.
+The first prototype is chosen at random with the features uniformly distributed.
 The next initial prototype is randomly chosen with a probability weighted by the distance squared of each data points to the existing prototype.

-The K-means algorithm then proceeds to the next phase by assigning each point to a cluster and then updating the prototypes according to its assigned cluster points.
+The K-means++ algorithm then proceeds to the next phase by assigning each point to a cluster and then updating the prototypes according to its assigned cluster points.
 Once the prototypes are updated, the data points are reassigned.
 When the assignments no longer change, the algorithm has converged.